-I am a critical (political) sociologist.
+I am a critical theorist and political sociologist.
 My research focuses on the global politics of hope.
-I have a degree in Politics from the University of Buenos Aires, and an MA and a PhD degree from Sociology, at the University of Warwick.
+I have a degree in Politics (University of Buenos Aires), and an MA and a PhD degree from Sociology( (University of Warwick).
 I published extensively on Argentine and Latin American politics, autonomy, subjectivity, labour, social and indigenous movements, emancipatory struggles and the politics of policy.

 I was born in Buenos Aires.
 Prior to joining the Department of Social and Policy Sciences, at the University of Bath, I taught political sociology and sociology of work in Department of Sociology, at Warwick University.
 At Warwick, I was awarded an MA in Comparative Labour Studies and a PhD in Sociology.
 I also taught Politics, at the University of Buenos Aires, where I studied politics and public administration.
 Previously, I was trade union rep in the public sector and I studied architecture and drama studies for many years until the degree of politics was re-opened with the return of the democratic government in Argentina.
 At Bath, I teach classical sociology, political sociology, critical/Marxist theory, social movements and social justice, decolonial theory and the politics of the global south, especially Latin America.